Will using Triton materials void my printer warranty?

-Please see the videos HERE to explain how to do this.
+Please see the diagram HERE to explain how to do this.
 It is very simple and will save you money when you refill your Fortus® or Dimension® with our filaments.

 What is the difference between the Plus Chip and Classic Chip?

 Stratasys® created the Plus chip to prevent you from using 3rd party materials.
 They understood that the only way they can prevent you from doing this is to create a new chip that is more difficult to hack.
 Their Plus chip uses a different EEPROM and coding and will effectively lock you into using their expensive materials.
 We have both Classic and Plus materials - so we have you covered either way!

 What is your return policy?